Sleep Apnea & TMJ Disorders

 by Dr. Scott Bolding | Jul.
 13, 2021

-The Relationship Between Your Jaw & Sleep Apnea
+The Relationship Between Sleep Apnea and TMJ Pain

 TMJ disorders and obstructive sleep apnea (OSA) have an interesting relationship.
 On the one hand, sleep apnea can lead to a TMJ disorder.
 However, problems with your jaw joint can be the root cause of sleep apnea.
 In fact, some studies show that at least 75% of TMJ patients also have issues with their airway.
 And over 50% of patients who have OSA say they deal with jaw pain as well.

-Understanding the relationship between your jaw and sleep apnea can be crucial when it comes to offering treatment options.
+Understanding the relationship between your TMJ and sleep apnea can be crucial when it comes to offering treatment options.
 When most patients are diagnosed with OSA, they are almost immediately prescribed a CPAP or oral appliance.
 These treatment options can be effective for dealing with the symptoms of OSA.
 However, they don’t always work for everyone.
-If you’ve failed to see results with a CPAP, issues with your jaw may be the problem.
-Oral appliances can also cause jaw joint damage, so if you already have a TMJ disorder, using an oral appliance could make it worse.
+If you’ve failed to see results with a CPAP, there may be a relationship between your TMJ and sleep apnea.
+Oral appliances used to treat sleep apnea can also cause jaw joint damage, so if you already have a TMJ disorder, using an oral appliance could make it worse.

 Sleep Better.
 Get Your Life Back.